 Forget Times Square.
 Turn off the TV.
-Pick one of these ski towns to ring in 2021.
-Because there is no better way to end the year than enjoying the vibe put out in mountain ski resort towns, nor is there a better way to begin the New Year then by waking up, jumping into the boots and carving a few turns at one of these North American resorts.
+Pick one of these ski towns to ring in the new year.
+Because there is no better way to end the year than enjoying the vibe put out in mountain ski resort towns.
+Nor is there a better way to begin the New Year then by waking up, jumping into those boots and carving a few New Years turns at one of these North American resorts.

 Park City (Utah)

-Come enjoy New Year’s Eve in Park City (just a snowball’s throw from Salt Lake City) with après ski activities including a DJ, family fun, live music by The Cover Dogs and complimentary hot beverages.
-End the night with fireworks at 7:30 p.m.
-Celebrate the New Year by indulging in a decadent meal tailored by top local chefs for this event, live music, dancing, and a midnight toast at Park City’s Riverhorse on Main from 7-10:30 pm.
-Choose from several musical acts: “George Michael Reborn” is the tribute to the late George Michael and “Wham!”
-Dec.
-31. Celebrity impersonator Jason CoZmo stars as Dolly Parton from 7:30-11 p.m. at O.P.
-Rockwell, De.
+Come enjoy New Year’s Eve in Park City (just a long snowball’s throw from Salt Lake City) with après ski activities including a DJ, family fun, live music by The Cover Dogs and complimentary hot beverages.
+Catch the fireworks at 7:30 p.m.
+Celebrate the New Year by indulging in a decadent meal tailored by top local chefs for this event, live music, dancing, and a midnight toast at Park City’s Riverhorse on Main Street from 7-10:30 pm.
+Choose from several musical acts Dec.
+31: “George Michael Reborn” is the tribute to the late George Michael and “Wham!”
+Celebrity impersonator Jason CoZmo stars as Dolly Parton from 7:30-11 p.m. at O.P.
+Rockwell, Dec.
 30, among other entertainers performing throughout the historical mining town.

 Whistler (British Columbia)

-The legendary, free outdoor show is held every Sunday at the base of the mountains in Whistler Village.
+The legendary, free outdoor show is held every Sunday at the base of the mountains in Whistler Village but is extra special New Year’s Eve.
 Dress warm, grab a cup of hot chocolate and take in all the live entertainment including ski and snowboard big air displays, fire spinners, live DJs and fireworks display.
 Head over to the Garibaldi Lift Co.
 (GLC) following the show for the Afterburn Party (adults only after 8 p.m.).
 Fireworks are best viewed from Skier’s Plaza located at the base of Whistler Mountain.
 Want to ring in the New Year early?
 A High-Flying Snow Show at the base will begin at 7:30 p.m. with an early countdown and fireworks show at 8 p.m.
-Put the kiddies to bed and head to Skier’s Plaza at the base of Whistler for another special fireworks show.
+Put the kiddies to bed and head to Skier’s Plaza at the base of Whistler for still another special fireworks show.

-Fire, lights, and music fill the air on Lake Tahoe’s South Shore.
-Live music begins at 4:30 p.m., and at 9 p.m., in time for the midnight Ball Drop in New York City’s Time Square.
-Heavenly’s Gondola Ball Drop will cross above the crowd along with what resort managers call “the most spectacular fireworks display that has ever hit the Heavenly Village.”
-The party continues into the night at one of the many casino nightclubs in Stateline at the base of Heavenly.
+Fire, lights, and music fill the air on Lake Tahoe’s South Shore. at Stateliness Live music begins at 4:30 p.m., and at 9 p.m., in time for the midnight Ball Drop in New York City’s Time Square.
+Heavenly’s Gondola Ball Drop will cross above the crowd along with what resort officials call “the most spectacular fireworks display that has ever hit the Heavenly Village.”
+The party continues into the night at one of the many casino nightclubs in Stateline.
 Live music on the Main Stage with Tyler Rich, along with the Gin Blossoms Thursday, Dec.
 30, and New Year’s Eve, Friday.
 The kids will enjoy Disney characters at the Ice Rink from 4-7 p.m.

 Ring in the New Year at Sugarloaf.
 Jumpstart the evening with a kids’ celebration in the King Pine Room.
 There will be a juggling workshop at 7 p.m. and a live performance by AudioBody at 8 p.m.
-This is a thrilling mix of circus arts, relentless comedy, award-winning inventions, world-class juggling, spectacular lighting effects, and live music!
+This is a thrilling mix of circus arts, relentless comedy, award-winning inventions, world-class juggling, spectacular lighting effects, and live music.
 Tickets can be purchased in advance online or at the door.
-Fireworks start at 9 p.m. on the Landing, followed by live music by Slosh in the Widowmaker until the New Year is upon us.
+Fireworks start at 9 p.m. on the Landing, followed by live music by Slosh in the Widowmaker until the New Year arrives.

 Waterville Valley, New Hampshire